 The ability to work from home is one of the sharpest double-edged swords in today’s modern, digital economy.

-However, it doesn’t need to be this way if you take a different approach to working from home, one that involves the following things:
+However, it doesn’t need to be this way if you take a different approach to work from home, one that involves the following things:

 Set a Start Time and Get Dressed